 As a soil scientist, I enjoy weighing the pros and cons of different types of fertilizers.
 Comparing granular vs liquid fertilizer forms has surprising results.
 The answer is to hand down liquid fertilizer but why?
 The two fertilizer forms interact with the soil and plant in entirely different ways.
 This means yields, blooms and your garden as a whole will perform differently depending on the type you choose.

-Applying science in the garden making your garden journey a little bit easier by cutting through all the noise.
-In today’s Gardening in Canada blog post we are going to be talking about granular versus liquid fertilizer.
-I personally enjoy liquid fertilizer especially in the beginning phases of the plants journey.
+Applying science in the garden makes your garden journey a little bit easier by cutting through all the noise.
+In today’s Gardening in Canada blog post, we are going to be talking about granular versus liquid fertilizer.
+I personally enjoy liquid fertilizer, especially in the beginning phases of the plant’s journey.
 I also prefer liquid fertilizers if I have a plant in desperate need of immediate nutrient delivery.

 Positioning Granular Vs Liquid Fertilizer In The Soil System

 When we apply granular fertilizer, it is typically mixed throughout the soil system.
 This form of application means we have it in situ where it no longer is able to move.
 This is not a big deal for a majority of nutrients that are water-soluble.
 However, for the nutrients that are not water-soluble, this can be a problem.
 With granular fertilizers that contain insoluble nutrients such as phosphorus, we have to rely on the roots of the plant to get to that granular position.
 This must be done in order to uptake the nutrients.
 Unfortunately, plant roots do not have Spidey sense and are not able to take an educated guess as to where the nutrient granule is located.
 Plants can be lazy, and they will end up releasing something called an exudate which is a fancy word for sugar.